-$^{^{9}}$ In column (5) we replicate the first column with a reduced sample size as in the specifications with export value as the outcome, to check that the differences are not due to fewer observations available for the mean export value.
+8In column (5), we replicate the first column with a reduced sample size as in the specifications with export value as the outcome, to check that the differences are not due to fewer observations available for the mean export value.

-10Furthermore, political economy considerations come into play as big firms might lobby for regulations deterring entry by not-necessarily low-quality firms (Herghelegiu (2017)).
-However, our results are robust to dropping the most concentrated industries where lobbying is most likely to play a role.
+9Furthermore, political economy considerations come into play as big firms might lobby for regulations deterring entry by not-necessarily low-quality firms (Herghelegiu, 2018).